egorhowell/Medium-Articles/Optimisation/tabu-search/README.md

+## Info
-This is some boiler plate code to run tabu search for the travelling salesman problem.
-I also played around with setting up a poetry environment for this little project as well!
+- This is some boiler plate code to run the Tabu Search optimisation algorithm for the Travelling Salesman Problem.
+- There is also an accompanying poetry environment setup to run the code!